Tom Sturridge: Early life

 Sturridge was born in Lambeth, London, one of three children of director Charles Sturridge and actress Phoebe Nicholls.
 His sister, Matilda Sturridge, is also an actress.

 Sturridge was educated at The Harrodian School, an independent school in Barnes in South West London, whose pupils included future actors Robert Pattinson, Will Poulter and George MacKay.
-Between the years 1999 ('Short Half') and 2001, Sturridge attended Winchester College, an independent school for boys in Winchester, Hampshire.
-He boarded at the College's House E (Morshead's)"Freddie's".
+Between 1999 ('Short Half') and 2001, Sturridge attended Winchester College, an independent school for boys in Winchester, Hampshire.
+He boarded at the College's House E (Morshead's) "Freddie's".